kubeshop/kusk-gateway/docs/extension.md

         ...
 ```

-With the example above the response to GET request will be different depending on the client's preffered media type when using the Accept header.
+With the example above, the response to GET request will be different depending on the client's preferred media type when using the `Accept` header.

 Below we're using the example.com setup from the development/testing directory.